Civlac/SRWLED-Wiki/Compiling-Sound-Reactive-WLED.md

 'Tools | lwIP variant', and to select 'v1.4 Higher Bandwidth'.

 We were previously compiling with one of the v2 options.
-This appears to have cleared the issue for us
+This appears to have cleared the issue for us, but more testing is required.

 ## ESP32
 We don't have any notes on this.